 We are designed for companionship – friends, spouses, and communities.
 God did not intend for us to be lonely or isolated; He intended for us to be close and intimate with other people.
 There is power in a pair or in a team, and we are far better in pairs or groups than we are all by ourselves.

-To be honest, the reference here to three strands is a little confusing to me, but then, this verse isn't solely intended for the marriage relationship.
-It could just as easily be talking about being part of a team.
+To be honest, the reference here to three strands was a little confusing to me, but then, I realized that the third strand was intended to be GOD.

 12. Two people are better off than one, for they can help each other succeed.
 If one person falls, the other can reach out and help.
 But someone who falls alone is in real trouble.
 Likewise, two people lying close together can keep each other warm.
 But how can one be warm alone?
 A person standing alone can be attacked and defeated, but two can stand back-to-back and conquer.
 Three are even better, for a triple-braided cord is not easily broken.
 Ecclesiastes 4:9-12

 Moses wrote that God unites a man and a woman together when they are married.
 Marriage was a gift to Adam and Eve, a perfect union between them where they could take loving responsibility for one another and put each other first in all things.
 He created intimacy and sex to be enjoyed only between the husband and wife.
 It was all this that he meant when he said we would be “united into one.”

 13. This explains why a man leaves his father and mother and is joined to his wife, and the two are united into one. –Genesis 2:24